pedromateo/tug_qt_unit_testing_fw/README.md

 # contents of this repository

-* doc/  -> Sources of TUG documentation.
+* doc/....................
+Sources of TUG documentation.
 TUG_doc.pdf includes the docs of this project.
-* examples/  -> some full examples showing TUG usage with Qt projects
+* examples/...............
+Some full examples showing TUG usage with Qt projects
-* qt48_model  -> model of Qt GUIs for code generation (supports Qwt as well)
+* qt48_model..............
+Model of Qt GUIs for code generation (supports Qwt as well)
-* releases/  -> includes TUG releases.
+* releases/...............
+Includes TUG releases.
 Read [above](http://github.com/pedromateo/tug_qt_unit_testing_fw#what-does-a-tug-packagerelease-contain)
-* tug_base_lib/  -> TUG GUI unit testing library sources organized into a QT Creator project (need to be installed to use TUG).
+* tug_base_lib/...........
+TUG GUI unit testing library sources organized into a QT Creator project (need to be installed to use TUG).
-* tug_generation_wizard/  -> sources for the wizard application (Eclipse Java project).
+* tug_generation_wizard/..
+Sources for the wizard application (Eclipse Java project).
-* tug_mde_dependencies/  -> MDE dependencies organized as an Eclipse Java project.
+* tug_mde_dependencies/...
+MDE dependencies organized as an Eclipse Java project.
-* tug_testapi_codegen/  -> sources for the testing Qt panel generator (Eclipse Acceleo project).
+* tug_testapi_codegen/....
+Sources for the testing Qt panel generator (Eclipse Acceleo project).
-* LICENSE  -> License file.
+* LICENSE.................
+License file.
-* README.md  -> This file.
+* README.md...............
+This file.

 # about